jwei8/Fly-Simple-Logbook/README.md

 - What will it do?
 - Why is this project of interest to you?

-*FlySimpleLogbook* is an electronic Logbook designed for General Aviation pilots which help them to record their flight information for each flight.
+*FlySimpleLogbook* is an electronic Logbook designed for General Aviation pilots which help them to record the information for each flight.
+It's suitable for student pilots and licensed pilots to log their flying hours on a digital platform.

 The application will be able to record important flight information such as Date, Aircraft information, flight time during day and night and the route of the flight.
 <br>